mobile app bar

 STROLL Lawrence (can), Aston Martin F1 Team owner, portrait NEWEY Adrian (gbr), Chief Technical Officer of Red Bull Racing, portrait during the Formula 1 STC Saudi Arabian Grand Prix 2024, 2nd round of the 2024 Formula One World Championship

-Aston Martin have had a disappointing start to the 2025 season as they are currently seventh in the championship and have managed just 10 points after the first five races.
+The Silverstone-based outfit has had a disappointing start to the 2025 season so far.
+They are currently seventh in the championship and have managed just 10 points after the first five races.
 Lance Stroll has scored all these points after he finished an outstanding sixth in the season opener in Australia before finishing ninth in the next race in China.

-With Aston Martin having had such a poor start, team owner Lawrence Stroll is reportedly frustrated.
-The Canadian had hoped that his team’s fortunes will turn around this year after he made the blockbuster signing of legendary aerodynamicist Adrian Newey, but that has not happened.
+These things have made team owner Lawrence Stroll reportedly frustrated.
+Understandably so, because the Canadian had hoped that his team’s fortunes will turn around this year after he made the blockbuster signing of legendary aerodynamicist Adrian Newey.
+But that has not happened.

-But the promise of future success does not seem to provide Lawrence any kind of relief, having invested heavily in the facilities at Silverstone.
-With him having built a $200 million state-of-the-art wind tunnel, for example, he will hope to see at least some kind of improvement soon.
+But the promise of future success does not seem to provide Lawrence any kind of relief.
+He has invested heavily in the facilities at Silverstone, like a new $200 million state-of-the-art wind tunnel.

 About the author